vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 ### Integration with Secrets Store (Vault)

-SPIRE can be used to solve the secure introduction problem when an application needs to obtain some shared secret material from [Hashicorp Vault](https://www.vaultproject.io/).
+SPIRE can be used to solve the secure introduction problem when an application needs to obtain some shared secret material from [HashiCorp Vault](https://www.vaultproject.io/).
 Vault can be configured to authenticate clients using OIDC federation with the SPIRE server as an OIDC provider.